elacosse/elacosse.github.io/_posts/2024-06-21-consonancia.md

 ## Credits

 ConsonâncIA would not have been possible without a team. **Filipe Mendes** - lead audio-visual design and construction, **Lydia Neto** - room design and construction, **Cláudia Ribeiro** - Unity design. **Nico Espinoza** - MSP/Max spatial audio sound design, **Rui Rodrigues** - audio-visual experience sound design.

+######

+Objective analysis: AI could potentially offer an unbiased perspective on cognitive patterns and behaviors, free from human judgments or preconceptions.
+Pattern recognition: Machine learning algorithms could identify subtle patterns in thoughts or behaviors that might be difficult for humans to detect.
+Continuous monitoring: AI systems could provide ongoing tracking of progress and setbacks, offering more consistent feedback than periodic therapy sessions.
+Personalized interventions: AI could tailor strategies and exercises to an individual's specific needs and progress.
+Accessibility: AI-powered tools could make some aspects of therapeutic self-exploration more widely available.

+Can an AI invert the dynamics and identify?
+The shared experiences with others, individuals may gain insights into their own emotions, thought patterns, and behaviors.
+This self-reflection could potentially help them resolve internal contradictions, heal from past traumas or hurts, and move towards a state of greater self-acceptance and alignment with their true selves.

+Traditional AI alignment frameworks often oversimplify the human side, treating humans as a coherent system (H) to be aligned with an AI system (A).
+In reality, humans are complex, with multiple internal "parts" that have different goals, motivations, and preferences.
+These parts are aggregated through some mechanism to produce actions, but this aggregation is imperfect and can lead to internal conflicts.
+Current alignment proposals often fail to adequately address this human self-unalignment, leading to potential issues:
+a) Aligning with the "boundary" of the human system might neglect important internal preferences.
+b) Aligning with individual parts might conflict with the overall aggregation process.
+c) Attempting to represent the whole system might lead to unpredictable amplification of certain features.
+The problem of self-unalignment cannot be postponed or easily delegated to future, more powerful AI systems.
+Proposed solutions like meta-preferences, extended deliberation, or social choice theory are seen as incomplete or potentially problematic.
+The author argues that addressing self-unalignment is fundamental to solving the alignment problem and that current approaches that ignore this aspect are likely to fail.
+The document uses the example of Microsoft's chatbot Sydney to illustrate how different interpretations of alignment can lead to vastly different outcomes when dealing with self-unaligned human systems.

+Self alignment in ConsonâncIA refers to the alignment of individuals with their own values, goals, and authentic selves.
+The concept suggests that by leveraging the intersection of machine intelligence and human connection, individuals can gain a deeper understanding of themselves, their emotions, and how and why they interpret their experiences the way they do.
+Through this self-alignment, individuals can work towards healing, alleviating suffering, and ultimately achieving a state of well-being and harmony within themselves.

+Human-machine alignment generally focuses on establishing a relation from human to machine via capturing an individual's preferences.
+What is often neglected in most discussion of this relation is that the human may, in fact, be unaligned to themselves.
+What do we mean by this?

+The practice of psychotherapy aims to help individuals gain deeper self-awareness, understand their emotions, thoughts, behaviors, and experiences more fully.
+Through this process of self-exploration and self-discovery, facilitated by a therapist, individuals can work towards aligning their thoughts, feelings, and actions with their authentic values, goals, and sense of self.`

+First, we need new models of value elicitation: ways to develop scalable processes for surfacing and combining group beliefs, goals, values, and preferences.

+1. ConsonâncIA envisions AI systems that can capture and respond to individual expressions of hurt/suffering in order to facilitate a healing experience, aligning machine intelligence with the individual's desire for wellbeing.
+2. It emphasizes the need for AI alignment not just between humans and machines, but also human-human alignment (fostering connection between people) and human-self alignment (aligning one's values/goals internally).
+3. This holistic view of alignment at different levels (human-machine, human-human, human-self) could be particularly relevant for developing "digital therapeutics" - AI systems focused on contributing to individual and collective wellbeing.
+4. Key challenges include imbuing AI with true empathy, understanding diverse human values/thought processes, and creating proper safeguards for beneficial AI behavior aligned with societal ethics.

+Overall, it seems ConsonâncIA proposes an expanded conceptualization of AI alignment - not just optimizing the human-machine relationship, but using AI to facilitate healing alignment within and between humans themselves.
+Please let me know if I have captured the key elements accurately or if you would like me to expand on any part of the summary.

+Will our hurt and what it means for it to be absent be better understood?
+"Did the machine understand our collective hurt?"; "Did the machine help us understand 2each other’s hurt?"
+"Did the machine and others help me understand my own hurt and healing?"

+Recognizing that any designed treatment with a smartphone app is not a substantive DTx solution.
+An immersive experience is necessary.
+(Ideally in a shared physical space with others)

+More installations where individual participation can influence how influence what kind of impact they can have on them are needed.